JLefortBesnard/science_paper_sum/README.md

 ### Read a specific entry

-This option will allow you to read all entries of a specific index.
+This option will allow you to read what is in each column of a specific index.
 You just have to specifiy the index.
-If you write all instead of typing a number, the program will display all columns of all entries one by one.
+If you write *all* or anything else but a number, the program will display all columns of all entries one by one.

 ### Save data

 This option will save the Dataframe into the Excel document.

+Feel free to improve this script (pull request) or to email me if you have any question